Ankit-cg22/NBForge/README.md

 - 2. stream lit -- done
   - to provide stream lit desc create a markdown with the header `NBForge_Streamlit`
   - if there are multiple such markdown blocks we pick the latest one
-- 3. fast api support -- done
+- 3. fast api support -- DONE
-- 4. proper structure - bit more on it
+- 4. proper structure - DONE
-  - add description for each function
+  - add description for each function -- DONE
 - 5. update toml file -- DONE
   - optimze (remove unnecessary dependencies)
+- 5. setup logging -- DONE
-- 5. add logging
+  - add proper logging to each file -- ADDED TO converter.py , rest not adding
-- 6. proper packaging (toml) -- done
+- 6. proper packaging (toml) -- DONE
+- 7. format the files -- DONE
-- 7. convert to package [ IMP ]
+- 8. convert to package [ IMP ] -- DONE
   - understand difference between
     - a. publishing a package that one can import
     - b. publishing a pakcage that people install and use in cli
-- 8. cli -- DONE
+- 9. cli -- DONE
+- 10. publish to pypi
-- 9. webapp
+- 11. webapp
-- 10. vs code extension
+- 12. vs code extension

 - MAYBE : we will provide an option to create test cases for the modules
 - add anotations :